HR-Williams/hr-williams-portfolio/README.md

 * _More styling was done after my most recent push to gh-pages.
 GH-Pages and 'main' therefore don't match.
 If I decide I like main better, I will delete GH-pages branch and then push most recent changes to a new GH-pages branch._

+* _Most recent styling changes messed up margins and spacing on index.html.
+I will fix this on 1/10/21.

 ## License

 _[MIT](https://choosealicense.com/licenses/mit/)_